Workers’ Comp Eye Injury Settlements

-Eye injuries can occur in almost any workplace, most common in construction workers, welders, and other occupations that deal with hazardous chemicals or other substances
+Eye injuries and vision loss can occur in almost any workplace, most common in construction workers, welders, and other occupations that deal with hazardous chemicals or other substances.

 In 2018, there were 6,103 workers’ compensation claims for eye injuries, about 3.5% of all workers’ comp claims in Pennsylvania.

 When you consider the scale, that’s a pretty small number, but it is still important for people to understand how to handle their claim if they do suffer an eye injury.
 Here, we’ll answer some of the common questions in these types of cases.

 The National Safety Council (NSC) estimates the average total cost of eye injury worker’s compensation claims nationally to be $26,568 (in lost wages and medical costs).
 Below is a table for estimated settlement amounts based on the NSC claim cost average for eye injuries.

 |Severity of Eye Injury||Estimated Settlement Amounts||Types of Injury|

 |Moderate to Severe||$23,250 – $48,296||Temporary vision loss, eye burns, detached retina, etc.|